top of page

 This project will also diversify the tax base away from property tax revenue by adding sales and occupancy tax dollars from tourists without further burdening the education system.

 Finally, in addition to creating over 250 full and part-time jobs, we will co-promote other local tourist attractions.
-See the Community tab for more information.
+See the Community tab and many of our blogs for more information.

 Protecting the current Shenandoah way of life is very important to us.
 We will take many steps to preserve this, like limiting commercial traffic through consolidation efforts and requiring that guests stay on-site to restrict car traffic.